 The majority of users prefer to play on their mobile phones, the second most popular platform is PC, and the third is tablet.

 The main feature of the Chinese mobile games market is that nobody knows its real size.
-More precisely, the size of the iOS games market can be determined, but nobody knows how big the games market for Android platform is.
-The reason is the large number of stores for Android apps.
-Experts predict that in 2018 the Chinese will spend USD 16,253 billion on mobile games.
-By 2022, that number will reach USD 22,517 billion.
-The number of users in this period will increase from 422.2 million to 498.5 million.
-On average, a user will spend USD 38.49 on games in 2018 and USD 45.17 in 2022.
+More precisely, the size of the iOS games market can be determined, but nobody knows how big the games market for the Android platform is.
+The reason for this is the large number of stores for Android apps.
+Experts predict that the Chinese will spend $17,980 billion on mobile games in 2019.
+By 2022, that number will reach $22,517 billion.
+Over this period, the number of users will increase from 422.2 million to 498.5 million.
+On average, users will spend $40.71 on games in 2019 and $45.17 in 2022.

 The games development market in China began its growth with large MMORPGs, and it is in no small part thanks to Chinese players that the free-to-play model gained such broad popularity in this genre, and then successfully spread to the mobile market.

-One interesting fact is that the sale of Xbox and PlayStation has only been allowed since 2015.
+One interesting fact is that the sale of Xbox and PlayStation in China has been permitted since just 2015.

-In most countries, apps are usually installed through App Store and Google Play, while in China there are over 300 application stores.
+In most countries, apps are usually installed through the App Store and Google Play, while there are over 300 application stores in China.

-The Chinese state authorities require applications to be registered.
-To do this, the developer must register a juridical person, fill out the required documents, install the application on a mobile phone, and transfer it to officials.
+The Chinese authorities require applications to be registered.
+To do this, the developer must register as a juridical person, complete the necessary documents, install the app on a mobile telephone, and sent it to government officials.
 Three authorities are responsible for game publication.
-They are the Ministry of Culture, the CAC (Cyberspace Administration of China), and SAPPRFT (State Administration of Press, Publication, Radio, Film & Television).
-After a check for illegal content (which can include pornographic materials or calls to violate the law), the application is given a number with which it can be registered in stores.
-Representatives of the development company do not have to do this personally, it is usually enough to find a representative in China.
+They are the Ministry of Culture, the CAC (Cyberspace Administration of China), and the SAPPRFT (State Administration of Press, Publication, Radio, Film & Television).
+After checking for illegal content (which can include pornographic materials or calls to break the law), the application is given a number the developer can use to register it in stores.
+Representatives of the development company do not have to do this personally.
+It is usually enough to find a representative in China.

-These rules are in force for Android games.
-Apple representatives must make an agreement with the Chinese government.
+These rules are in effect for Android games.
+Apple representatives managed to make an agreement with the Chinese government.

 On April 10, 2019, the Chinese National Radio and Television Administration released a statement on how the game certification system will work.
-These are the basic points:
+Here are the highlights:

-- The Chinese government is starting to tackle its citizens’ addiction to gaming.
-Publishers will be required to add systems to the projects, which limit the time spent in the game.
+The Chinese government is starting to tackle its citizens’ addiction to gaming.
+Publishers will be required to add systems that limit the time spent in the game to their projects.

-- Changes in the certification rules will affect all games, including those based on HTML5.
-This means that the committee even approve those games embedded in social networks and instant messengers.
+Changes in the certification rules will affect all games, including those based on HTML5.
+This means that the committee must approve even those games embedded in social networks and instant messengers.

-- When a registering project is part of a franchise, developers must specify this, otherwise government officials will consider it to have the same name as the existing game.
-A version number cannot be included in the title.
+When a registering project is part of a franchise, developers must specify this, otherwise government officials will consider it to have the same name as the existing game.
+Version numbers cannot be included in the title.

-- There are allowances, as well: publishers no longer need to send the committee mobile devices with pre-installed games and a printed list of forbidden words.
+There are allowances, as well.
+Publishers no longer need to send the committee mobile devices with pre-installed games or a printed list of forbidden words.
 Digital copies will now suffice.

-The highest grossing games from foreign developers as of April 2018 are Hearthstone (Blizzard Entertainment, USA), Summoners’ War: Sky Arena (Com2uS, South Korea), Gardenscapes, Homescapes, Township (Playrix, Ireland/Russia), Clash of Clans and Clash Royale (Supercell, Finland), PES Club Manager (Konami, Japan), CATS: Crash Arena Turbo Stars (ZeptoLab, Russia).
+The highest grossing games from foreign developers as of June 2019 are Hearthstone (Blizzard Entertainment, USA); Summoners’ War: Sky Arena (Com2uS, South Korea); Gardenscapes, Homescapes, and Township (Playrix, Ireland/Russia); Clash of Clans and Clash Royale (Supercell, Finland); Lords Mobile (IGG); Merge Dragons (Gram Games ); Marvel: Contest of Champions and War Robots (Pixonic, Russia).

-In contrast to the rest of the world, China has many of its own application stores for Android, the overall number of which exceeds 100.
+In contrast to the rest of the world, China has many of its own Android application stores, the total number of which exceeds 100.

-It is usually recommended to release Android applications on the Chinese market through a publisher or make independent agreements with the 10–20 most popular stores.
+It is usually recommended to release Android applications on the Chinese market through a publisher, or you will have to negotiate independently with the 10–20 most popular stores.
 Otherwise, after your application is published in one store, it will immediately appear in the others, but without in-app purchases.

 The most popular mobile operating system in China is Android (72.07% of users), with iOS coming in second (26.96%).

-Among search systems, Baidu is far in the lead (84.32% of the market), with Shenma in second place and Sogou in third place.
-The global giant Google has only 0.59% market share for search requests in the country.
+Among search engines, Baidu lead by a large margin (84.32% of the market), with Shenma in second place and Sogou in third.
+The global giant Google has only 0.59% market share for search queries in the country.